 As with gas engine vehicles, purchase cost negotiation varies greatly depending on the individual purchaser, the dealer and the particular day.
 It is usually best to first obtain a quote including all desired accessories, extras and tax.
 From this total, the BC Government rebate and the manufacturer's rebate, if any, are deducted.
 The dealer can then be asked what additional discount can be offered.
-The purchaser can then offer somewhat less and see what happens.
+The purchaser can offer somewhat less and see what happens.
 However due to a severe shortage of electric vehicles in early 2022, additional disounts will be rare on popular models.

 Assuming that a home charging station is being installed, the cost should be added to the purchase cost of the vehicle.
 See below.

 Used electric vehicles, particularly the Nissan Leaf 2015 - 2017, are available for under $20,000.
 There are links to used electric vehicle sources on our Dealers page.